 I felt things changing in my body.
 But was it all in my head?
 I’ve wanted a child for so long, and finally, we were ready to have a baby, but am I psyching myself out?
 All of the emotions were running through me as I was waiting for the pregnancy test result.
 Would it be a plus or a minus?
 How would I handle the devastation or excitement?
 I couldn’t wait one more minute.
 I had to know the answer . . .

 A Personal Story from The Baby Chick®

-Over the next couple of days I tried to continue to put it out of my mind.
+Over the next few days I tried to keep it out of my mind.
 But then I started waking up in the middle of the night feeling extra warm.
-I will never forget visiting New York City for a work trip and laying my head on my hotel pillow, hearing my heartbeat pumping harder than ever before.
+I will never forget visiting New York City for a work trip, laying my head on my hotel pillow, and hearing my heartbeat pumping harder than ever before.
 All of these tiny signs made me think, “Maybe I am pregnant . . .
 “I was worried that I was convincing myself that I was when I really wasn’t.
 I didn’t want to face disappointment.

 To our baby—thank you for choosing us to be your parents.
 We are overjoyed and can’t wait to meet you.